We are open 24 hours across our 2 Auckland Emergency Veterinary Hospitals. Call us on 09 849 2121

 We are an Emergency and Out of Hours service and our pricing reflects this.
 Please see our pricing page for further info

-Animal Emergency at our Mt Albert hospital is now closed permanently.
+Animal Emergency previously operated from our Mt Albert hospital.
+This service has now closed permanently.

 It is helpful if you are able to call us, or complete our referral form so we know to expect you.